We are SSE Energy Supply Limited (03757502) trading as SSE Business Energy of No.1 Forbury Place, 43 Forbury Road, Reading, United Kingdom, RG1 3JH.

 We may enhance personal information we collect from you with information we obtain from third parties that are entitled to share that information, for example, credit agencies, search information providers and / or public sources.
 We may also be provided with information about you by a previous tenant, or a third-party intermediary (TPI) who is authorised to act on your behalf.
-As a renewable and thermal energy generator and provider, SSE works closely with including with third parties, sub-contractors and other regulatory bodies including the Office of Gas and Electricity Markets (“Ofgem”).
+We work closely with third parties, sub-contractors and regulatory bodies including the Office of Gas and Electricity Markets (“Ofgem”).

-We need to know your basic personal data to be able to supply your business with energy and services, maintain and operate our electricity generation assets and gas storage facilities and manage our energy portfolio.
-In particular, we need to know your basic personal data to provide our services to you, direct any customer enquiries to the correct SSE support team, to allow our engineers to support you on-site and to communicate and conduct business with you.
+We need to know your basic personal data to be able to supply your business with energy and services.
+In particular, we need to know your basic personal data to provide our services to you, direct any customer enquiries to the correct SSE support team, to allow our staff to support you on-site and to communicate and conduct business with you.
 We may also collect specific information in order to enter into legal contracts with you.

 In order to process and use your personal information lawfully, we rely on the following legal bases: